 There is an initial joining fee and subsequent monthly fee.

-This is used for running costs such as rental of venues, equipment maintenance etc.
+This is used for running costs such as rental, equipment purchases and maintenance etc.

 For further information, please email us.

 WHAT ABOUT GRADING SYSTEM?

 For 6th dan and above, students may be required to attend examinations held yearly in Japan.

 Eligibility for examination is decided by the instructor.